 The $11 million in Redevelopment Agency (RDA) transfers represents 7% of total revenue.
 These are pass-through payments from the former city redevelopment agency.
 This funding source is temporary and is expected to phase out entirely in future years, creating a significant revenue cliff.

 What are restricted vs. unrestricted funds?
 "Restricted" funds come with legal strings attached: federal Title I money must serve low-income students, bond money can only pay for facilities, and Measure U funds can only support the programs voters approved.
 "Unrestricted" funds (primarily property taxes) can be used for any lawful purpose.
-Of the $14.8M ending fund balance, $9.0M is restricted, leaving very little unrestricted cushion.
+Of the $15.4M ending fund balance, $8.8M is restricted, leaving a modest unrestricted cushion.

 03